snmptt/snmptt/snmptt/docs/snmptt.md

   it was received from Net-SNMP as **IpAddress:x.x.x.x** (bug 27).
 * Fixed a race condition bug with **snmptthander** and **snmptthandler-embedded** which could cause traps to be missed.
-Spool files are now immediately locked after creation.
+Spool files are now immediately locked after creation using flock().
 If flock() is not supported, the spool file will be created with a temporary filename and then renamed after closing.
-Spool files must now start with **#** otherwise they are ignored.
 * Fixed a bug with **wildcard_expansion_separator** which caused an issue when using wildcard separators that were longer than one character (bug 38).
 * Fixed a bug where quotes were not properly removed from some incoming traps.
 * Fixed bug with debug mode that was causing some debug mode output even when debug mode was off.
+* Fixed a bug where DNS resolution was not working for enterprise variables when **net_snmp_perl_enable** was disabled.
+* Changed **net_snmp_perl_best_guess** default from 0 to 2 as any modern system
+  should support this.
+See FAQ and snmptt.ini for details on this variable.
 * Enabled Perl warnings to help ensure code is following best practices.
 * Ran code against Perl::Critic to find non-optimal code.
 Made various adjustments such as relacing bare words with variables and changing open() calls from two arguments to three.
 * Documentation was converted from html to markdown to make it easier to maintain and a full review was completed.
 Many improvments have been made including a new section on integrating with Icinga.